falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 #### Printing Events As Strings

 Source plugins must define a `String()` method to format the contents of events created with a previous call to `NextBatch()`.
 The event data is readable through an instance of `io.ReadSeeker` provided by the SDK.
-Internally, this allows a safe memory access and an optimal reusage of the same buffer to maximize the performance of hot framework paths.
+Internally, this allows safe memory access and an optimal reusage of the same buffer to maximize the performance of hot framework paths.

 ```go
 func (m *MyPlugin) String(in io.ReadSeeker) (string, error) {